|HMRC Reference:Notice 75 (June 2014)||View Change History|

 See paragraph 8.21 for what we mean by activities falling within agriculture, horticulture or forestry.

 If a tractor has a vehicle Excise licence as a general haulage vehicle it cannot use red diesel as a fuel either on or off public roads, regardless of whether it is undertaking agricultural, horticultural or forestry work.
-This is because it is licensed to perform other work and is not therefore assumed to be used solely for agriculture, horticulture or forestry.
+This is because it is licensed to perform other work and is therefore assumed to exceed the permitted activities listed above.

 To qualify under this category the vehicle must: